batzner/github-pages-boilerplate/README.md

 # github-pages-boilerplate

 Ready-to-fork setup of Babel, Gulp and Jekyll for GitHub Pages.
-[Blog post](http://mlowl.com/post/jekyll-github-pages-gulp-babel-directory-structure/) about this repo.
+[Showcase / Blog post](https://theblog.github.io/post/jekyll-github-pages-gulp-babel-directory-structure/) about this repo.

 ## Usage
 1. Fork the repo